Iqbal Karim Bhuiyan: Military career

 General Bhuiyan presenting a framed emulsion to United States Army General Vincent K. Brooks.

-Bhuiyan served during the Chittagong Hill Tracts conflict where he was adjutant of 2nd East Bengal Regiment and also company commander Delta for 15th East Bengal Regiment.
-As major he served as second in command of 11th East Bengal Regiment, platoon commander at Bangladesh Military Academy and deputy adjutant and quartermaster for 72nd Infantry Brigade at Rangpur Cantonment.
-Bhuiyan was promoted to lieutenant colonel on 1992 and served as commanding officer of 11th East Bengal Regiment.
-He returned to Bangladesh Military academy and served as battalion commander.
+Bhuiyan served during the Chittagong Hill Tracts conflict, where he was adjutant of the 2nd East Bengal Regiment and also company commander Delta for the 15th East Bengal Regiment.
+As a major, he served as second in command of the 11th East Bengal Regiment, platoon commander at Bangladesh Military Academy, and deputy adjutant and quartermaster for the 72nd Infantry Brigade at Rangpur Cantonment.
+Bhuiyan was promoted to lieutenant colonel in 1992 and served as commanding officer of the 11th East Bengal Regiment.
+He returned to Bangladesh Military Academy and served as battalion commander.

 In 1995, Bhuiyan was upgraded to colonel and was designated as one of the instructors for the Defence Services Command and Staff College.
-Bhuiyan later served as colonel staff of 11th Infantry Division under major general Hasan Mashhud Chowdhury and proxy deputy military secretary at army headquarters.
-He was promoted to brigadier general on 2000 and posted as commander of 105th Infantry Brigade at Jessore Cantonment.
-Bhuiyan later served as commandant of School of Infantry and Tactics till 2003.
+Bhuiyan later served as colonel staff of the 11th Infantry Division under Major General Hasan Mashhud Chowdhury and proxy deputy military secretary at army headquarters.
+He was promoted to brigadier general in 2000 and posted as commander of the 105th Infantry Brigade at Jessore Cantonment.
+Bhuiyan later served as commandant of the School of Infantry and Tactics till 2003.

-In 2003, Bhuiyan was promoted to major general and was appointed as general officer commanding of 19th Infantry Division and then the 24th Infantry Division.
-He was then designated as Chief of the General Staff which he served till 2007 during 2006–2008 Bangladesh political crisis.
-Due to differences with General Mooen U Ahmed, he was removed as CGS and transferred to the Defence Services Command and Staff College as its Commandant.
-In 2009, he was appointed general officer commanding of 9th Infantry Division.
-He was also the chairman of Bangladesh Diesel Plant Limited.
-Bhuiyan was ameliorated to lieutenant general on May 2010 and returned to army headquarters as quartermaster general.
+In 2003, Bhuiyan was promoted to major general and was appointed as general officer commanding of the 19th Infantry Division and then the 24th Infantry Division.
+He was then designated as chief of the general staff, which he served till 2007 during the 2006–2008 Bangladesh political crisis.
+Due to differences with General Mooen U Ahmed, he was removed as CGS and transferred to the Defence Services Command and Staff College as its commandant.
+In 2009, he was appointed general officer commanding of the 9th Infantry Division.
+He was also the chairman of the Bangladesh Diesel Plant Limited.
+Bhuiyan was promoted to lieutenant general in May 2010 and returned to army headquarters as quartermaster general.

 United Nations peacekeeping missions

-Bhuiyan served United Nations peacekeeping during the Gulf War in 1991 where he was part of first Bangladesh battalion Bravo company that countered against the Iraqi Armed Forces on Kuwait City.
+Bhuiyan served in United Nations peacekeeping during the Gulf War in 1991, where he was part of the First Bangladesh Battalion, Bravo Company, that countered against the Iraqi Armed Forces in Kuwait City.
 Bhuiyan was awarded the Kuwait Liberation Medal for his distinguished actions.
-Bhuiyan also served as commander of 2nd Bangladesh Battalion (BANBAT-2) with UNAMSIL in Sierra Leone on 1998 to 1999.
+Bhuiyan also served as commander of the 2nd Bangladesh Battalion (BANBAT-2) with UNAMSIL in Sierra Leone from 1998 to 1999.